Adamcoakley/kubernetes/pods-exercise/README.md

       value: "demo_db"
 ```

-In future tutorials, we will be learning about secrets, but for now, the env variables and their values are visible.
+We will be learning about secrets in future tutorials, but for now, the env variables and their values are visible.

 ## Commands
 I created a pod by referencing the mysql.yaml file: